unvacs/Linuxhardning_practical/Bootloader-and-Partitions.md

 #### Comments

-  > You should think about setting the password for bootloader because it can be problematic for the production clusters.
+  > You should think about sense of setting the password for bootloader because it can be problematic for the production clusters.

 Also other solution is: